 Reimagine the River

-More than 400 people gathered in person and online to join 1803 Fund, Ecotrust, and Willamette Falls Trust for the Reimagine the River 2026 Symposium,
+More than 300 people gathered in person and online to join 1803 Fund, Ecotrust, and Willamette Falls Trust for the Reimagine the River 2026 Symposium, and what a day it was!

 Tribal leaders, government representatives, nonprofit organizations, service agencies, and the community came together to explore and share concerns and ideas on how to reimagine, restore, and reconnect with the Willamette.